Lead Testing Program

 - Regularly clean floors and window sills with a good cleaning solution.

 - Don’t use sandpaper or propane torches on painted surfaces that may contain lead.

 - A good healthy diet, low in fat, helps reduce the amount of lead absorbed into the system.

-John Pritschet, a Certified Lead Inspector from West Central MN Communities Action, will come to your home to conduct a lead inspection which is a surface-by-surface testing for lead paint.
-He can also do a Lead Risk Assessment that tells you if there are any sources for serious lead exposure in and around your home.
+Gene Wyttenback or Toby Weigand, Certified Lead Inspectors from West Central MN Communities Action, will come to your home to conduct a lead inspection, which is a surface-by-surface testing for lead paint.
+They can also do a Lead Risk Assessment that tells you if there are any sources for serious lead exposure in and around your home.

 For more information or prices to conduct lead testing, please contact Gene Wyttenback, WCMCA’s Certified Lead Inspector, by calling 218-685-7030 or 800-492-4805, Ext.
 4.